russellgordon/icd2o-s2-2023-24/src/site/notes/Home.md

 > [!IMPORTANT]
 >
 > Most of you will be dismissed at 11:30 AM.
 Please wait until I come out to dismiss you.
-Until then, to minimize traffic and noise in the academic block, please stay in Hadden Hall, with the exception essential trips to the washroom.
+Until then, to minimize traffic and noise in the academic block, please stay in Hadden Hall, with the exception of essential trips to the washroom.

 </div></div>